donovanh/donovanh.github.com/_posts/2012-08-12-sinatra-subdomains.markdown

 	curl get.pow.cx | sh

-Then setting up your test project:
+Then setting up a symlink to your project:

 	cd ~/.pow
     ln -s /path/to/myapp myapp